 Critical rationalism led to a nihilism that could not reasonably ground any values, but losing the foundations for meaning did not negate human moral passion.
 The utopian moral ambitions of Enlightenment thinking could thus motivate what Polanyi called a "moral inversion" (KB 14).
 This inversion is a “dynamic coupling” uniting a moral skepticism, which saw rational argument about morality as ineffective, and an unchecked moral passion.
 In this "inversion" violent and immoral acts became permissible and sometimes even obligatory, so long as they were accomplished in the service of a greater humanitarian vision.
-Polanyi saw this nihilistic play acted out fully in Central and Eastern Europe, but thankfully, according to Polanyi, a lack of consistency between thought and action in Britain and the US, stalled its progress (KB 23).
+Polanyi saw this nihilistic play acted out fully in Central and Eastern Europe, but thankfully, according to Polanyi, a lack of consistency between thought and action in Britain and the US stalled its progress (KB 23).
 Anglo-American culture, in spite of romantic rhetoric about individual freedom from authority and skepticism of traditional values, was still guided by its traditional institutions and practices, especially the precedents of Common Law.
 This, according to Polanyi, kept the dangerous combination of perfectionist rationalist imperatives, moral skepticism, and moral passion from actively steering political policy toward destruction, as it had done earlier on the continent beginning with the French Revolution.
 But although the effects of the Enlightenment in Anglo-American culture were different, they could still be pernicious.

 Philosophers often attempt to carve different areas outside the purview of scientific method to make room for faith and higher values.
 But in a culture that idolizes science—our sort of culture—what cannot be shown to be true scientifically can become devalued, if not consciously then unconsciously; the plausibility of the justifications for non-scientific and moral beliefs can become undermined by the epistemology we affirm.
 There is thus an eventual crowding out of faith and values as they lose their justification.
 So, the rational consistency that took effect more quickly and with explosive effects in Continental Europe, sowed its effects more slowly and insidiously in the Anglo-American world.
 Like the frog that sits in gradually heated water and boils, we never recognize the need to jump out of the pot.